KDE/cutehmi/README.md

 </div>
 <!-- CUT HERE -->

 CuteHMI is an open-source HMI (Human Machine Interface) software written in C++ and QML, using Qt libraries as a framework.

 Note: While most of the project uses Mozilla Public License, v.
 2.0, some files are distributed under different licenses.

 ## Compiling

 1. Get the Qt toolkit.
 Open-source and commercial editions can be obtained from https://www.qt.io/.
 Qt can also be shipped with Linux distribution.

+2. Open `CuteHMI.qbs` file with *QtCreator* and simply build it.

+3. All modules dependent on external libraries will be disabled, if these libraries could not be found.
+To make the process of finding the libraries and installing them under Windows easier, a set of Makefiles is provided, which allow the libraries to be build from sources.

-2. Modbus components still use libmodbus library (http://libmodbus.org/).
-On Linux one can run following commands.
+Under Linux one can run following commands to compile libmodbus library.
 ```
 git clone git://github.com/stephane/libmodbus.git
 cd libmodbus